ymcatwincities/openy/modules/custom/openy_er/README.md

-### OpenY Entity Reference Tweaks module.
+### Open Y Entity Reference Tweaks module.

-The idea of the module is to provide enhancements to the Core entity reference fields in OpenY installation profile purposes.
+The idea of the module is to provide enhancements to the Core entity reference fields in Open Y installation profile purposes.

 #### Entity Reference Selection Handler plugins